jameshfisher/jameshfisher.com/_posts/2017-04-22-simplest-neural-network.md

 ---
-title: "Simplest neural network: a neuron"
+title: "What is the simplest neural network?
+One neuron"
 ---

 The basis of neural networks is the neuron.
 A neuron has some inputs, and based on those, either _fires_ or doesn't fire.
 We can interpret the decision to fire as a binary _classification_ of the inputs into two classes.